It starts with you

 You don’t need many.
 The pirates had small crews and yet could overcome the much bigger and better resourced navies they encountered.
 As Margaret Mead, the anthropologist, said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”

-By being different, by choosing your behaviour, you are hoisting your personal Jolly Roger and that will draw other would-be pirates to you.
+By being different, by consciously choosing how you behave, you are hoisting your personal Jolly Roger and that will draw other would-be pirates to you.

 Teams are where it’s at for pirates.
-Teams are where the mutinies occur, the rules get broken and remade and change happens and is spread.
+Teams are where the mutinies occur, the rules get broken and remade, where change happens and gets spread.
 They are where you inject the pirate virus into the body corporate and watch as it spreads and takes over.

 This is the next step in how you make the change happen from the inside out.